google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 description: Best Practices for Custom Tabs implementations.

 {# wf_published_on: 2020-02-04 #}
-{# wf_updated_on: 2020-03-06 #}
+{# wf_updated_on: 2020-06-17 #}
 {# wf_blink_components: N/A #}

 # Custom Tabs Best Practices {: .page-title }

-Since Chrome Custom Tabs was launched, we've seen various implementations with different levels of quality.
+Since Custom Tabs was launched, we've seen various implementations with different levels of quality.
 This section describes a set of best practices we've found to create a good integration.

 ## Connect to the Custom Tabs service and call `warmup()`

-You can **save up to 700 ms** when opening a link with the Custom Tabs by connecting to the service and pre-loading Chrome.
+You can **save up to 700 ms** when opening a link with the Custom Tabs by connecting to the service and pre-loading the browser.

 Connect to the Custom Tabs service on the [`onStart()`][1] method of the Activities you plan to launch a Custom Tab from.
 Upon connection, call [`warmup()`][2].